Victim success in historic sexual abuse case against former church minister

 When you’ve suffered any kind of sexual or physical abuse, it can take a long time before you feel ready to talk about it.
 Reporting abuse can take a lot of courage, so when you're ready to talk, we're ready to listen.

-Our expert abuse claims lawyers can help with historic cases of sexual and physical abuse such as cases like these.
+Our child abuse solicitors can help with historic cases of sexual and physical abuse such as cases like these.
 Our compassionate and approachable team members have a track record of supporting survivors on their journey to justice.
 Get in touch with us, by calling 0808 239 1287 for a confidential conversation about the support we can provide.

 References: